rockymiss/kitchennippers/README.md

     - Drake Nicolls - bun tray and other tools image (index page)
     - Michael Burrows - bread in a frying pan (recipe page)
 - canva.com for logo
-- instagram.com - video on recipe page
+- Youtube - video on recipe page
+- TinyPNG - to compress all images
-- Inshot Video Editor to create video on recipe page and instagram link
+- Inshot Video Editor to create video on recipe page and YouTube video link
-    - the video was created by the creator (instagram username: rockymiss)  in May 2020.
+    - the video was created by the creator (youtube username: Rachel McDermott/Instagram username: rockymiss)  in May 2020.
 The recipe is my own and has been adjusted and is a commonly used recipe with many variations.
-The original video has been lost so the the instagram code was embedded directly into the recipe page.
-The instagram link on the footer will also link directly to the video
+The video is also on Instagram so the link on the footer from Instagram will link directly to the video.
+The Youtube link also links directly to the video.
-    TinyPNG - to compress all images

 -----